LucaCastellaro/CNAS.Presentation/README.md

 With the Presentation library you can create a clean presentation layer, using minimal APIs.

-The idea is to create a nuget package for this library, to make it fast and easy to inlude in new projects.
+The idea is to create a nuget package for this library, to make it fast and easy to include in new projects.

 The nuget package will be publicly deployed on the nuget store.